viratpanot/viratpanot.github.io/index.md

 - Preparation of Isometric Drawing, Material Take Off (MTO), Bulk MTO
 - Co-ordination with electrical, instrumentation, civil and structural, works materials and site for engineering activities.

-## Worked since June’ 07 to June’08 in
+## Worked from June’ 07 to June’08 in
 CARBORUNDUM UNIVERSAL LTD.
-MURUGAPPA GROUP  Working Profile : Product development and marketing as a GET.
+MURUGAPPA GROUP  Working Profile : Product development and marketing